 Certain employees and directors have been awarded restricted stock under the 2003 Equity Incentive Plan.
 The restricted stock vests primarily over a period of four years.
 Total compensation expense is amortized over the vesting period.
 Amortization expense was \$0.2 million for the thirteen week period ended April 30, 2005 and April 29, 2006.
-Deferred compensation associated with restricted stock was \$2.5 million at April 29, 2006.
+The total compensation cost related to non-vested restricted stock awards that has not been recognized was \$2.5 million at April 29, 2006.
+The weighted average period over which this unrecognized compensation cost is expected to be recognized is 3.0 years.